Effects of Layer Freezing on Transferring a Speech Recognition System to Under-resourced Languages: Results Discussion

-A next step might be to train these models with more training data and see if layer freezing is still beneficial.
-The chosen German speech dataset is not very large; \textcite{agarwal-zesch-2019-german} achieved a best result of 0.151 WER when training the model on a large dataset, in contrast to a result of 0.797 WER when training the same model on a very similar dataset to the one we used.

-An interesting idea for further research is to use a different pretrained model than the English one.
-English seems to work alright for transferring to German, but it is possible that the lower level language features extracted by a model only trained for recognizing English speech are not sufficient for transferring to certain other languages.
+\paragraph{Limitations} Our experiment is limited to a transfer between closely related languages.
 For example, when just transcribing speech there is no need for such a model to learn intonation features.
-This might be a problem when trying to transfer such a pretrained model to a tonal language like Mandarin or Thai.
+This might be a problem when trying to transfer such a pre-trained model to a tonal language like Mandarin or Thai.
 There might also be phonemes that don't exist or are very rare in English but abundant in other languages.